 “The Old 1899 Post Office is a massive bulwark of the city’s historic charm.
 Without it, all that frozen bureaucracy on Pennsylvania Avenue would become unbearably oppressive.
 Besides, it was there first.”

 — Wolf Von Eckardt

-In 1998, the construction of a new convention center near Mount Vernon Square was proposed.
+In 1998, the construction of a new convention center north of Mount Vernon Square was proposed.
 DCPL was a key player in creating the Memorandum of Agreement that provided a $1,000,000 revolving fund for exterior improvements to historic buildings in the vicinity of the project, additional funds to clean and repair the Carnegie Library, and an eighteen-month moratorium on demolition or significant alteration of nearby buildings in order to allow for the submission of landmark nominations.

 Notable educational programs of this era included a long-running lecture series sponsored by Hines Interests (1986-1996), as well as collaborative programs on Heritage Tourism – co-sponsored with the Heritage Tourism Coalition – and Making Money with Preservation – co-sponsored with the DC Building Industry Association – in 1997.
 In 1998, a workshop on Strengthening Preservation Enforcement led to the formation of the citywide Coalition for Greater Preservation Enforcement, now called the DC Historic Districts Coalition.

 DCPL furthered its advocacy mission by lobbying the DC Council to remove hurdles to the landmark designation process, and adopt legislation prohibiting “demolition by neglect.”
 In 1997, the League lobbied the council to adopt legislation authorizing a Historic Preservation Tax Credit.
 This program was finally funded and implemented in 2007, and has since been converted into the DC Historic Homeowner Grant Program administered by HPO.